nfttoken/oychain/README.md

 ### Full node on the main network

-By far the most common scenario is people wanting to simply interact with the KCC
+By far the most common scenario is people wanting to simply interact with the OYchain
 network: create accounts; transfer funds; deploy and interact with contracts.
 For this particular use-case the user doesn't care about years-old historical data, so we can fast-sync quickly to the current state of the network.
 To do so: